Connecticut Association of Athletic Directors

 Offices

-Section A. Principal Offices.
-The principal offices of the Connecticut Association of Athletic Directors shall be located at 30 Realty Drive, Cheshire, Connecticut 06410.
+Section A. Principal Offices - The principal offices of the Connecticut Association of Athletic Directors shall be located at 30 Realty Drive, Cheshire, Connecticut 06410.

 ARTICLE II